 Role of Teachers

 On the other hand, teachers too need to spare a thought on their conduct in schools.
 I have come across teachers who themselves are so impolite in their behaviour.
-They come across discourteous in their inter-personal relationships with both co-teachers and students.
-Some of them, just barge into classrooms sans a knock nor a polite request of ‘May I come in?’.
+They come across as discourteous in their interpersonal relationships with both co-teachers and students.
+Some of them, just barge into classrooms sans a knock or a polite request of ‘May I come in?’.
 Thankfully, this number is very minuscule.

-Hence, it is the collective responsibility of the parents, teachers and family members alike, to practise ‘Courtesy and Mindfulness’ in their interpersonal relationships and interactions as well.
-Be generous in the usage of ‘Thank You’, ‘Please’ , ‘Welcome’ , ‘I am sorry’ etc.,.
-Use them often with each other, with public workers, with helpers at home and work and observe the change around you and in your children.
+Hence, it is the collective responsibility of the parents, teachers and family members alike, to practise ‘courtesy and mindfulness’ in their interpersonal relationships and interactions as well.
+Be generous in the usage of ‘Thank You’, ‘Please’, ‘Welcome’, ‘I am sorry’ etc..
+Use them often with each other, with public workers, with helpers at home and work, and then observe the change around you and in your children.